Susan Loy: White House Easter Egg Roll

 and presented it to the President Bill Clinton and First Lady Hillary Clinton.

 Constitution Project

-Loy’s hand-lettering of the U.S. Constitution project began after the September 11 attacks in 2001 when she was stopped by the police of three separate occasions beginning in May 2002.
+Loy's hand-lettering of the U.S. Constitution project began after the September 11 attacks in 2001 when she was stopped by the police on three separate occasions beginning in May 2002.

-She began her Constitution paintings with the preamble.
+She began her Constitution paintings with the Preamble.

 Susan spoke to several school classes on Constitution Day, September 17, 2007.